github/docs/content/code-security/security-advisories/guidance-on-reporting-and-writing/about-coordinated-disclosure-of-security-vulnerabilities.md

 ## About reporting and disclosing vulnerabilities in projects on {% data variables.product.prodname_dotcom %}

+There are two processes available on {% data variables.product.prodname_dotcom %}:

+- The standard process: Vulnerability reporters get in touch with the repository maintainers, using contact information located in the security policy for the repository.
+The repository maintainers then create a draft repository advisory if required.
+- Private vulnerability reporting: Vulnerability reporters disclose vulnerability details directly and privately to the repository maintainers by proposing a draft repository advisory and providing details of their findings.

+### Standard process

 The process for reporting and disclosing vulnerabilities for projects on {% data variables.product.prodname_dotcom_the_website %} is as follows:

  If you are a vulnerability reporter (for example, a security researcher) who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/code-security/getting-started/adding-a-security-policy-to-your-repository#about-security-policies)."
 If there is one, follow it to understand the process before contacting the security team for that repository.